cosorio94/TWaveform/README.md

 -  Read and plot waveforms from CSV and txt files.
 It can also be easily adjusted to read data from other file formats.
 -  Find the integral and slope of a waveform.
 -  Find a waveform’s standard deviation when there is noise.
 -  Compare waveforms to each other.
-It can determine if two waveforms have similar shapes and plot the fit between them.
+It can determine if two waveforms have similar shapes and plots the fit between them.
--  Create templates for different shapes of pulses within a waveform set.
+-  Create templates for different shaped pulses within a waveform set.
 It does so by analyzing a large number of waveforms and getting an average of the pulses with similar shape and/or size.
 -  Find a waveform’s best fitting template.
 It is also capable of fitting multiple templates to a single waveform.
 This allows TWaveform to do the following processes:
     - Recognize if a waveform has multiple pulses
     - Record the position and height of each pulses’ peak.